-PSYCHOLOGY 471 SCHEDULE: What's Happening When March 30 Syllabus; overview of the course Reading Assignment (i.e., for session listed on next line): Funder chs.
-1-2 April 1 Studying individuals; the crucial, basic sources of data Reading Assignment: Funder chs.
-3-4 April 6 Design of research; cross-situational consistency Reading Assignment: Funder ch.
-6 April 8 Everyday personality judgments and their accuracy Reading Assignment: Funder ch.
-5 and 7; Saucier (2009) April 13 Tests of personality; which variables are "personality" and which are most important EXPLORATORY/INSIGHT PAPER is due April 15!
+PSYCHOLOGY 471 SCHEDULE: What's Happening When April 2 Syllabus; overview of the course Reading Assignment (i.e., for session listed on next line): Funder chs.
+1-2 April 4 Studying individuals; the crucial, basic sources of data Reading Assignment: Funder chs.
+3-4 April 9 Design of research; cross-situational consistency Reading Assignment: Funder ch.
+6; Vazire & Carlson (2011) April 11 Everyday personality judgments and their accuracy Reading Assignment: Funder ch.
+5 and 7; Saucier (2009) April 16 Tests of personality; which variables are "personality" and which are most important EXPLORATORY/INSIGHT PAPER is due April 18!
 Reading Assignment: Funder ch.
-18 April 15 The structure of personality dispositions, and their relation to disorder tendencies and to worldview, values, belief systems 4 '1 20sh Reading Assignment: Roberts & Mroczek (2008); Clark (2009); Dweck (2008) April 20 Personality dispositions: stability/change over time, potential sources of change A:1 22 Reading Assignment: Funder ch.
-9; Bouchard (2004); Turkheimer (2000) April 22 Genetic and environmental influences on personality; molecular genetic findings April 27 MIDTERM QUIZ Passing Assignment: Funday sh.
-St. Convey & Sahaian (2008) sh.
-7 April 20 Reading Assignment: Funder ch.
+18 April 18 The structure of personality dispositions, and their relation to disorder tendencies and to worldview, values, belief systems Reading Assignment: Roberts & Mroczek (2008); Clark (2009); Dweck (2008) April 23 Personality dispositions: stability/change over time, potential sources of change Reading Assignment: Funder ch.
+9; Bouchard (2004); Turkheimer (2000) April 25 Genetic and environmental influences on personality; molecular genetic findings April 30 MIDTERM QUIZ May 2 Reading Assignment : Funder ch.
 8; Carver & Scheier (2008) ch.
-7 Parsonality biology physiology and the brain April 29 Personality, biology, physiology, and the brain Reading Assignment: Funder ch.
-10-11 May 4 Psychodynamic personality concepts, with some focus on defense mechanisms Way 4 OUTLINE/ABSTRACT OF RESEARCH PAPER is due May 6!
+7 Personality, biology, physiology, and the brain Max 7 Reading Assignment : Funder ch.
+10-11 May 7 Psychodynamic personality concepts, with some focus on defense mechanisms OUTLINE/ABSTRACT OF RESEARCH PAPER is due May 9!
 Reading Assignment: Funder ch.
-12-13 May 6 Post-Freudian psychodynamic personality concepts; humanistic/existential concepts 1114) Reading Assignment: Funder ch.
-15 May 11 Behaviorism and social learning; fundamental motive systems Way 11 Reading Assignment: Funder ch.
+12-13 May 9 May 14 Post-Freudian psychodynamic personality concepts; humanistic/existential concepts Reading Assignment: Funder ch.
+14 Culture and personality Reading Assignment: Funder ch.
+15 May 16 Habit acquisition and maintenance; behaviorism, social learning, and motives involved Reading Assignment: Funder ch.
 16; Larsen & Buss (2008) ch.
-13 M 12 May 13 Emotion, its relation to motivation and to personality Reading Assignment: Carver & Scheier (2008) ch.
-5; Riggio (2000) May 18 Motivation, explicit and implicit motives, and the 'personality system' 3.6 OO# Reading Assignment: Carver & Scheier (2008) ch.
+13 May 21 Emotion and affect, in relation to motivation and to personality Reading Assignment: Carver & Scheier (2008) ch.
+5; Riggio (2000) May 23 Motivation, explicit and implicit motives, values, and the 'personality system' Reading Assignment: Carver & Scheier (2008) ch.
 16; Funder ch.
-17; May 20 Self and cognitive processes as part of the personality system; panel presentations Reading Assignment: Funder ch.
-14 May 25 Culture and personality; panel presentations Reading Assignment: Smith (2006); Hampson (2008) May 27 Personality applied to work and health; panel presentations T 154 Reading Assignment: Funder, ch.
-19 June 1 Personality and personal relationships; panel presentations FINAL VERSION OF RESEARCH PAPER is due June 3, at beginning of class!
-Reading Assignment: none June 3 Review and synthesis; panel presentations June 7 (Mond lay), 1 pm, FINAL EXAM
+17 May 30 Self and cognitive processes as part of the personality system; panel presentations Reading Assignment: Smith (2006); Hampson (2008) June 4 Personality applied to work and health; panel presentations FINAL VERSION OF RESEARCH PAPER is due June 6, at beginning of class!
+Reading Assignment: Funder, ch.
+19 June 6 Personality and personal relationships; review and synthesis; panel presentations Reading Assignment: none June 11 (Mo nday), 10:15 am, FINAL EXAM

-\ dates when you could turn in a Connections to Reading response, based on the assigned reading for that day, or for some future assigned reading (only two need to be completed for credit during term)

-\\ unless you present in-class June 3 on your paper topic, in which case it's due June 4 by noon
+\ dates when you could turn in a Connections to Reading response, based on the assigned reading for that day, or for some future assigned reading (only two need to be completed for credit during term) \\ unless you're in panel presentation June 6 on your paper topic, in which case it's due June 7 by noon but there are controversies about whether the scientific concept of "personality" should include